Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 Lindsey Waltermyer, Grace Band Leader

-“Draw Me Close” Words and music by Kelly Carpenter. © 1994 Mercy/Vineyard Publishing.
+“Trading My Sorrows” Words and music by Darrell Evans. © 1998 Integrity’s Hosanna!
+Music.
 Admin. by Integrity Music.
 All rights reserved.
-Reprinted with permission under CCLI License #2329082.
+Streamed with permission under CCLI License #2329082.

 ...